ProvarTesting/provardx-cli/messages/sf.provar.config.get.md

 # summary

-Retrieves a value from the loaded properties file
+Retrieves a value from the loaded properties file.

 # description

-Retrieves a value from the loaded properties file
+Retrieves a value from the loaded properties file.

 # examples